-Following the initial post construction reporting process, additional independent assessment may be requested by the responsible authority at any time, where complaints are received and are considered to reasonably warrant investigation.
+c) Following the initial post-construction reporting process, additional independent assessment may be requested by the responsible authority at any time, where complaints are received and are considered to reasonably warrant investigation.

-Commented [KN4]: Request deletion - this matter is now prescribed under the Environment Protection Regulations 2021 d) If investigations indicate special audible characteristics are potentially occurring, proceduresoutlined in Appendix B of the Standard should be applied.
+d) If investigations indicate special audible characteristics are potentially occurring, procedures outlined in Appendix B of the Standard should be applied.